-of entire somali population are vulnerable to external shocks such as natural disasters, conflicts, and economic disruptions es.
+of entire somali population are vulnerable to external shocks such as natural disasters, conflicts, and economic disruptions

+Somalia faces daunting economic challenges coupled with low economic growth and high dependence on remittances.
 With an estimated per capita Gross Domestic Product (GDP) of USD 327 in 2017, Somalia remains one of the world's poorest countries.
 The economy has grown at a moderate pace, averaging 2.5 percent (real GDP growth between 2013 and 2017).
-The economy was also severely affected by the 2016-17 drought, which led to considerable losses in crop production and live-stock, reducing GDP growth.
+The economy was also severely affected by the 2016-17 drought, which led to considerable losses in crop production and livestock, reducing GDP growth.
 Domestic consumption enabled by large remittance is the primary growth driver in the country.
 The diaspora's remittances help household consumption at 132 percent of GDP and represent a vital income component for the bottom 40 percent of households3.
 This high level of dependence has caused a short-term setback to many households as remittance incomes have been hugely hit with the advent of the Coronavirus pandemic globally, leading to a 40 percent decrease in remittance income (estimates of the Federal Government of Somalia)4.